swiftlang/swift/docs/SIL.rst

 * The *address of T* ``$*T``, a pointer to memory containing a value of any reference or value type ``$T``.
 This can be an internal pointer into a data structure.
 Addresses of loadable types can be loaded and stored to access values of those types.
-Addresses of address-only types can only be used with the ``copy_addr``, ``destroy_addr``, and ``dealloc_var`` instructions or as arguments to functions.
+  Addresses of address-only types can only be used with instructions that manipulate their operands indirectly by address, such as ``copy_addr``, ``destroy_addr``, and ``dealloc_var``, or as arguments to functions.
   Addresses cannot be retained or released.
-* The *box* ``$SIL.Box`` is a generic reference to a reference-counted block of memory.
-This can be either an instance of a reference type or reference-counted storage for a value type.
-The contents of a box are not accessible through the ``SIL.Box`` type; boxes can only be retained, released, or passed around as opaque operands.
+* The primitive ``$Builtin.ObjectPointer`` type is used to represent the *box*, a typeless reference to a reference-counted block of memory.
+A box can be either an instance of a reference type or a reference-counted storage area for a value type.
+The contents of a box are not accessible through the object pointer; boxes can only be retained, released, or passed around as opaque operands.
 Operations that allocate retainable memory generally return both a box and a typed address pointing into the box.